Maternity Leave (Lost): Plot

-Claire and Kate soon find Rousseau, who is puzzled by an increasingly irrational Claire.
-However, Rousseau takes them back to the place where she said she found Claire the night Claire returned to camp after her abduction.
-There, Claire wants Rousseau to take her to the room with the vaccine and grows accusatory of Rousseau aiding her abduction when Rousseau tells her she doesn't know where the room is.
+Claire and Kate find Rousseau, who takes them to the place where she found Claire the night of Claire's return to the camp.
+There, Claire wants Rousseau to take her to the room with the vaccine and grows accusatory of Rousseau aiding her abduction when Rousseau claims she does not know where the room is.

-Claire suddenly notices a stump in the jungle that triggers another memory; she remembers Ethan Rom talking to her about leaving the baby with his group when they had a walk out of the facility.
-Ethan tells Claire that she does have a choice in the matter.
-Ethan gives Claire some water from a canteen, and she complains of the sour taste.
-Ethan tells Claire that her baby is one of the "good ones."
+Claire then notices a stump in the jungle that triggers another memory; she remembers Ethan talking about leaving the baby with his group when they had a walk out of the facility.
+Ethan says that she does have a choice in the matter.
+Ethan gives Claire water from a canteen, and she complains of the sour taste.
+Ethan says that Claire's baby is one of the "good ones."

 Investigating further, the three women find a concealed bunker with the DHARMA logo on it.
 Unlike the swan symbol in the DHARMA logo on the Facility 3 bunker, the symbol on this bunker is a caduceus.
 Inside, all but one of the lights are out and the bunker appears to be abandoned.
-Claire finds rooms familiar to her memories, she finds a bootie she crocheted during the last time she was there and puts it in her pack, while Kate investigates another part of the bunker.
-She discovers a set of lockers.
-Upon opening one, she discovers tattered clothes, a box containing makeup, theatrical glue, and a beard — all parts of the disguise worn by the other in her previous encounter with him.
+Claire reaches rooms familiar to her memories, finds a bootie she crocheted during her time there and puts it in her pack.
+Investigating another part of the bunker, Kate discovers a set of lockers.
+Upon opening one, she finds tattered clothes, a box containing makeup, theatrical glue, and a beard — all parts of the disguise worn by the other in her previous encounter with him.

-Claire locates the refrigerator where she remembered the vaccine being stored; it is now empty.
-She has a flashback of a young teenaged girl (Tania Raymonde) who rescues her from the bunker, telling Claire that the other members of her group plan to take the baby and kill Claire.
-Rousseau then leaves, telling Claire that she is "not the only one who didn't find what they were looking for."
+Claire locates the refrigerator where the vaccine was stored; it is now empty.
+She has a flashback of a teenaged girl (Tania Raymonde) who rescues her from the bunker, saying that the Others plan to take the baby and kill Claire.